 Again- don’t rush this decision.
 Whatever decision you make will be the right decision for your baby.
 You are giving them the love and support you dream of for them.
 Trust your head and your heart.
 If a family is the right fit, the two will align.
 Friends in Adoption is more than happy to help with this decision, discussing the different options or exploring other families (if need be).

 Once you’ve made your decision, communicate your choice with your adoption agency.
-Your FIA team member will make sure the official forms are completed.
+Your Friends in Adoption team member will make sure the official forms are completed.
 Your adoption plan will be shared with the family or individual.
 Make sure to share the hospital stay portion of your adoption plan.
 This will inform if they are present in the delivery room or hospital when you give birth, if you spend one-on-one time with your child before they meet the baby, or if you will name the baby.

 Choosing the right adoptive family can feel extremely overwhelming, just know Friends in Adoption is here to help you every step of the way.
 Friends in Adoption has a detailed pre-approval and education process for all adoptive families.
 This helps to ensure that your brave and courageous choice will lead to the life you envision for your baby- a life full of love and support.

-Not sure where to start?
-Still considering if adoption is the right option for you?
 Contact Friends in Adoption now and we’ll help you with each step of the adoption process.